Women we love: Lily Tomlin

 Tomlin’s first television appearance was on The Merv Griffin Show in 1965, but it was joining the cast of sketch comedy show Rowan and Martin’s Laugh-In in 1969 that brought her to national attention.
 Tomlin became known for creating popular and recurring characters, such as Ernestine the telephone operator.

 Her film debut came in 1975 with a role in Robert Altman’s Nashville.
-It was a role for which she was nominated for Best Supporting Actress.
+It was a role for which she was Oscar-nominated as Best Supporting Actress.
 A steady stream of film roles followed, including comedy hits 9 to 5 with Jane Fonda, and Big Business with Bette Midler.

 Tomlin won a Tony award for her performance in the one-woman show The Search for Signs of Intelligent Life in the Universe.